daidahao/C-CPP-Programming-Notes/midterm.md

 4. Arrays are memory + pointer
 5. You can mix arrays and pointers
-6. You copy values on the stack when calling funcDons
+6. You copy values on the stack when calling functions
     - Simple variable
     - Full structure
     - Address (pointer, array)
 7. To modify a parameter, you need to pass its address
-> You can say that a pointer is "const" if the function doesn't modify it.
+> You can say that a pointer is `const` if the function doesn't modify it.

 `int printf(const char *fmt, ...)`